wu-hongjun/wu-hongjun/README.md

 😆 - Proficent in oversleeping(?), causing fire alarm(??), and commit unmergable conflicts(???).

-🥰 - Favorite musician: Leslie Cheung & Danny Chan & Jay Chou & JJ Lin & Eason Chan

-👾 - Favorite Game: Overwatch - BLIZZARD HIRE ME TO WORK ON OVERWATCH PLZ
+🥰 - Canton Pop & Overwatch enthusaist!

 💬 - Ask me just about anything you can think of!